kshapan/carnd_behavioral_clonning/writeup_report.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.

-I find using simulator to gather training data bit difficult as probaby I am not good at video games or just a bad driver, hence I have used sample data provided to train my model.
-However I observe that, there were a few spots where the vehicle fell off the track, for which I recorded recovery path data.
-Hence the final combination of training and validaiton data is center lane driving, recovering from the left and right sides of the road.
+I find using simulator to gather training data bit difficult as probaby I am not good at video games but I tried my best to get the training data which includes center driving laps, center driving lap in opposite direction and recovery paths.
+However I observe that, there were a few spots where the vehicle fell off the track, for which I recorded recovery path data for those particular portions.
+Hence the final combination of training and validation data is center lane driving, recovering from the left and right sides of the road.

 These images show what a recovery looks :